HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sheets_gid="2102749619",
   sql_file="header_trends.sql"
 ) }}

+Comparing 2020 with 2021, we notice a similar trend from past years where the `ETag` is becoming slightly more popular, and `Last-Modified` is being used 1.5% less.
+But what we should probably keep an eye on next year is this new trend in 1.4% more pages using neither `ETag` nor `Last-Modified` headers, as this could imply a challenge in the community understanding the value of these headers.

 ### `Cache-Control` directives
 When using the Cache-Control header, usage increased by 1% for Desktop and remained the same for Mobile.